neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 ## Misc

-We should use Compute <-> safekeeper protocol change to include another long yearned modifications: send data in network order to make arm work.
+We should use Compute <-> safekeeper protocol change to include other (long yearned) modifications:
+- send data in network order to make arm work.
+- remove term_start_lsn from AppendRequest
+- add horizon to TermHistory
+- add to ProposerGreeting number of connection from this wp to sk